NuevoFoundation/workshops/content/english/java-basics/activity-6.md

 `toString()` is a method that returns the `String` representation of the object.

 We will return a String that include all fields of the `Bird`: name, age, species, hobby, loveMusic by calling the 5 methods you just implemented!

+{{% notice tip %}}

+When creating classes in Java, you want to make sure you have a `toString()` method.
+Without one, your program will return the memory address of your object rather than its actual value.

+{{% /notice %}}

 ```java
 public String toString(){